 Rules and regulations

-- American Society of Addiction Medicine (ASAM) Project ECHO®
+- American Society of Addiction Medicine - Paper-Based ASAM Criteria Assessment Interview Guide

 Priority treatment posters

-Agencies receiving Substance Abuse Block Grant funds must give pregnant women priority in treatment admissions.
+Agencies receiving Substance Abuse Prevention and Treatment Block Grant funds must give pregnant women priority in treatment admissions.
 Use one or all of these posters to inform clients of this rule.
 Provide agency contact information in the spaces provided before printing.